toxp1233/FixGo/README.md

 Notes
 All necessary environment configurations are set and working in the deployed environment.
 Phone verification is handled via Twilio integration.

+this project is the first i ever created and not my last!